Music

 even without rehearsal (although my fluency with any piece improves

-with repetition).
+with repetition, of course).
 I know that there is a

 sub-group of autistic individuals who have this happy gift, some to an